THE VOICE OF THE CANADIAN

-The Company owns and operates the Mary River Mine, which produces the highest grade of direct shipping iron ore in the world.
-Mary River is located on Baffin Island approximately 160 kilometres southwest of the nearest community of Pond Inlet (Mittimatalik), in the Qikiqtani region of Nunavut, Canada.
+The Company owns and operates the Mary River Mine, which produces some of the highest grade of direct shipping iron ore in the world.
+Mary River is located on Baffin Island, approximately 160 kilometres southwest of the nearest community of Pond Inlet, in the Qikiqtani Region of Nunavut, Canada.

-Our head office is located in Oakville, Ontario, and our northern headquarters is located in Iqaluit, Nunavut.
-Along with our office in Iqaluit, we are also heavily invested in five North Baffin communities including: Arctic Bay, Clyde River, Sanirajak, Igloolik and Pond Inlet.
+Our head office is located in Oakville, Ontario, and our northern headquarters are in Iqaluit, Nunavut.
+We are also heavily invested in five North Baffin communities: Arctic Bay, Clyde River, Igloolik, Pond Inlet and Sanirajak and two new South Baffin communities: Kimmirut and Kinngait.

-Unique to Baffinland’s operations is that the high-grade ore can be shipped directly to markets following crushing and screening – no concentrating or processing is needed, and therefore no tailings and very little waste rock is produced.
-Iron ore, in the form of lump and fines, is then shipped to international markets during a short shipping season (~July to October, depending on ice conditions).
-For further information, visit www.baffinland.com.
+Unique to Baffinland’s operations is that the high-grade ore can be shipped directly to markets following crushing and screening – no concentrating or chemical processing is needed, and therefore no wet tailings are produced.
+Iron ore, in the form of lump and fines, is then shipped to international markets during a short shipping season (~end of July through October, depending on ice conditions).
+For further information, visit https://baffinland.com/operation/shipping-and-monitoring/.

-Baffinland’s Mission, Vision, and Values were developed with the Government of Nunavut’s eight Inuit Societal Values in mind, and include:
+Baffinland’s Mission, Vision, and Values were developed with the Government of Nunavut’s eight Inuit Societal Values in mind and form the basis of the leadership competencies used as part of Baffinland’s performance management system.
+They include:

 Mission: “To become the lowest-cost producer of high-grade iron ore in the world.”